kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 path to our repository.

 In the same directory as our `site.yml` file, create a new file:
-`hello-world.conf.j2`.
+`hello-world.upstart.j2`.
 The `.j2` extension implies that we're going to be using it as a [Jinja2](http://jinja.pocoo.org/) template.

 All that said, let's look at the new file we'll write:

+# TODO: Embed this as a gist

 {% highlight bash %}